romerogroup/pyprocar/README.md

-PyPROCAR
+PyProcar
 ===========

-Prprocar provides a set of scripts that manage the PROCAR file obtained from Vasp and Abinit.
+PyProcar provides a set of scripts that manage the PROCAR file obtained from Vasp and Abinit.
 Basically, the PROCAR file is a projection of the Kohn-Sham states over atomic orbitals.
 That projection is performed to every K point in the considered mesh, every energy band and every atom.
 Here you will find scripts that help you in digging the information from it and plot it in a nice and friendly process.